- Home

 3. I am not sure how the new 2-tier examination fee structure works.
 Can you tell me more?

-The table below will help illustrate this:
+The table below will help illustrate the difference between the 2 fee structures:

-QE Year | Papers attempted | Examination Fee (per paper) | Remarks |
+QE | Papers attempted | Examination Fee (per paper) under the current fee structure | Examination Fee (per paper) under the revised fee structure |

-2018 | Papers A and C | $428 | - |
+2018 | Paper A | N.A.
+(Pre-2022 QE fee structure applied.) | |

-2019 | Paper A | $428 | - |
+2019 | Paper A | ||

-2021 | Paper A | $428 | - |
+2020 | Paper A | ||

 The contact address of the Examination Board, Examination Committee and Examination Secretariat is as follows: